PushA308/Dataset/README.md

-This is the collection of datasets that i came across and available to download the dataset if required to use in the project work.
+This is the collection of different datasets that are available to download if required to use in the project task.